dakotastates/node-zoom/plan.md

 # Plan of Action

-- Initialize our NodeJs project
+- Initialize our NodeJs project - DONE
-- Initialize our first view
+- Initialize our first view - DONE
 - Create a room id
 - Add the ability to view our own Video
 - Add ability to allow others to stream their Video